Kuramoto meets Koopman: Constants of motion, symmetries, and network motifs: Conservation of cross-ratios

 \end{lemma} \begin{proof} A large portion of the proof is taken from Ref.~\cite{Marvel2009}.
 First, it is straightforward to show that all cross-ratios with permutations of the same 4 indices are functionally dependent.
 For a given cross-ratio $c_{abcd}$,

 The 15 other permutations can be obtained by permuting the indices of the cross-ratios in Eqs.~(\ref{ben:1/c}-\ref{ben:c-1/c}) according to Eqs.~(\ref{ben:permut_1}-\ref{ben:permut_3}).
-Thus, cross-ratios with all 24 permutations of the same 4 indices are functionally dependent.
+Thus, cross-ratios with all 24 permutations of the same 4 indices are functionally dependent upon a single cross-ratio.
 For the rest of the proof, permutations can therefore be omitted without loss of generality.